-Running Y Ranch is Southern Oregons premier destination resort, located on 3,600 acres boarding Klamath Lake, just across the California border in Klamath Falls, Oregon.
-The Lodge at Running Y Ranch received $3m in renovations the summer of 2011 and features 82 guestrooms, 7,500sf of conference space and a new restaurant, The Ruddy Duck.
-The Resort also features the only Arnold Palmer designed golf course in Oregon Ð ranked by Golf Digest as a Top 100 US Public Golf Course and Top 5 US Golf Course for Women, The Sandhill Spa, a sports center, pool, tennis courts, volleyball court, and 12 miles of hiking and biking trails.
+Running Y Ranch Resort is Southern Oregon premier destination for golf, weddings,meetings, and hotel needs, located on 3,600 acres boarding Klamath Lake, just across the California border in Klamath Falls, Oregon.
+The Hotel at Running Y Ranch Resort received $3m in renovations the summer of 2011 and features 82 guestrooms, 7,500sf of conference space and a new restaurant, The Ruddy Duck.
+The Resort also features the only Arnold Palmer designed golf course in Oregon – ranked by Golf Digest as a Top 100 US Public Golf Course and Top 5 US Golf Course for Women, The Sandhill Spa, a sports center, pool, tennis courts, volleyball court, and 12 miles of hiking and biking trails.
 Resort Guides are available to explore what Sunset Magazine deems the best birding destination in the West.
 Seven wildlife refuges surround the resort, along with world-class fly fishing, hunting, and hiking.

 Amenities· Accessible facilities

 · Air conditioning individually controlled in room

 · Bell staff/porter